Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	_Application running in a web browser_

 	> **Note**: The local IIS Web Server will run the website on a random free port number.
-In the figure above, the site is running at http://localhost:3013/, so it's using port 3013.
+In the figure above, the site is running at http://localhost:50103/, so it's using port 50103.
 Your port number may vary.

 1. Close the browser.

 <a name="Exercise2" />
 ### Exercise 2: Creating a Controller ###

-In this exercise, you will learn how to create a Controller to implement simple functionality of the Music Store.
+In this exercise, you will learn how to update the controller to implement simple functionality of the Music Store application.
 That controller will define action methods to handle each of the following specific requests:

 - A listing page of the music genres in the Music Store